Why we do what we do

 - While these families are in dire need of support, thought leaders agree that families of young children struggling with cancer is an underserved group in the cancer community.

 Founders Jennifer Boyd and Sean O'Neill decided to dedicate their efforts to helping young moms with cancer.
 They created MAMCF in 2013 to address their needs, and since then we’ve been able to aid over 60 families and build a brand-new community of encouragement.

-Our mission is to provide support to young mothers who are battling life-threatening cancer who also raise minor children.
+Our mission is to provide support to young moms who are battling life-threatening cancer who also raise minor children.
 Your generosity and support will help these families with financial assistance, group support, hair replacement, children's books about cancer and more.
-With your help we will lift their spirits, provide hope and enhance their quality of life.
+With your help we’ll not only provide financial support – we’ll also llift their spirits, provide hope and enhance their quality of life.

 Sean O’Neill, MAMCF’s founder, watched both a brother and uncle battle cancer and was deeply affected by their experiences.
 After the passing of his brother, Sean felt inspired to build a cancer foundation to help support others affected by it.
 His vision began in the 90's, but didn't come to reality until recently meeting a team of compassionate individuals.